louckazdenekjr/whatsapp-for-linux/README.md

 npm install

 run and test the application:
-comment out line "icon: path.join(process.env.APPDIR, "whatsapp.png")," to run in node.js, then: npm start
+temporarily comment out line "icon: path.join(process.env.APPDIR, "whatsapp.png")," to run in node.js, then: npm start

 build the application: